LibreELEC/documentation/configure/pulseaudio.md

 pactl load-module module-zeroconf-discover
 ```

-On the target device, use `pactl` tto list available input devices:
+On the target device, use `pactl` to list available input devices:

 ```
 pactl list short sources